 - Duradry PM’s 15% concentration of Aluminum Chloride is scientifically proven to be the optimal strength for Axillary Hyperhidrosis (excessive underarm sweating).
-Put simply, there’s no need to rely on Drysol’s 20% strength, because it’s not more effective.
-In fact, it increases the risk of adverse effects such as skin irritation.
+Put simply, there’s no need to rely on Drysol’s 20% strength because it’s not more effective.
+It increases the risk of adverse effects such as skin irritation.

 Extreme Alternatives to Drysol: Medical Procedures

 As we mentioned earlier, if a prescription treatment isn’t working for you, it can be tempting to feel like you need to “graduate” to something more serious.
 As we’ve explained, this isn’t necessarily true — because there are treatments like Duradry that can be effective.

 At the same time, it’s good to know what the options are in the medical world.

 Botox, otherwise known as Botulinum Toxin, is the most poisonous substance known to humankind.
 It is widely used in the realm of cosmetic surgery because injecting botox disrupts the nerves and smoothes out wrinkles on the surface of the skin.